zhaoda/leo.github.io/README.md

 As you might want to commit something to my site, you should of course be able to build the project locally with Jekyll.
 So here are some quick steps to accomplish this:

-1. Clone this repo: `git@github.com:leo/leo.github.io.git`
+1. Clone the repo
-2. Download and install Jekyll on your local environment: `gem install jekyll && gem install github-pages`
+2. Install Jekyll and another gem: `gem install jekyll && gem install github-pages`
-3. Change to the folder that contains the repo
+3. `cd` into the folder that contains the repo
-4. Run Jekyll within the current directory: `jekyll serve --watch`
+4. Compile the contents and start a server: `jekyll serve --watch`

 **Important:** Executing the above comments might take a while because it's downloading a huge amount of files.
 But if you get something like "You don't have write permissions ..." back, just try the commands with `sudo` on the beginning.